The next regularly scheduled Meeting of the Town Board will be on Monday, June 15, 2020, at 6:30 PM via Remote Public Meeting.

 Town Hall will be closed to the public until further notice.

-Please note that, even though Town Hall is closed to the public, the Police Department continues to operate as usual.
+The Police Department continues to operate as usual.
 You can reach the Ignacio Police Department by calling 970-563-4206.

 If you have a utility emergency, please call the on-call number (970-759-3660).